Depression and SuicideSkip to the navigation

 - Being male.

-- Having had a family member try to or commit suicide.
+- Having had a family member attempt suicide or kill himself or herself.

 - Having access to a firearm.